jamilcse13/clean_code/readme.md

         - Dolt
         - Start
         - Page_Load
     * Good naming: With good method name, the reader doesn't need to read the method to know what it does.
 These are self-explanatory names.
       - GetRegisteredUsers
       - IsValidSubmissions
       - ImportDocument
       - SendMail
       - LoadPage

+- **_Avoid_**:
+    - Side Effects:
+      - mismatch method name and work
+      - Exm: UserInfo method sends email
+    - Warning Signs:
+        - and, or, if
+        - Don't user method name like
+          - CalculateAndDisplay
+          - ProcessOrDeny
+    - Abbreviation:
+      - RegUsr
+      - RegisUser

+- **_Naming Variables: Boolean_**:
+    * Bad naming:
+      - open
+      - start
+      - status
+      - login
+      ```angular2html
+      if (login) {
+        ...
+      }
+      ```
+        * Good naming:
+          - isOpen
+          - done
+          - isActive
+          - LoggedIn
+      ```angular2html
+      if (loggedIn) {
+        ...
+      }
+      ```